Whatever your age or religious perspective (if any)

 In UU worship services, we focus on naming, reflecting, and acting upon those things which give our own lives worth and meaning.
 For example, the divine can be found in Nature, in music and art, in community service, in social justice.
 For some, the divine can be found in our neighbors’ faces.
 We may or may not worship a god, but we come together IN worship to share, to relate, to connect with each other in community.

-Our worship services have moved to Zoom, due to COVID, and will continue in a hybrid environment once we're able to return to in-person services.
-We have a Zoom breakout room session after services.
-Newcomers are welcome in any breakout room, and members from our Newcomers & Membership team remain in the main room specifically to talk with newcomers and answer any questions you might have.
+If you want to attend on Zoom, please send an email to Worship@uufn.org by Saturday, tell us who you are, and we'll send you a Zoom link.
+We have Zoom breakout rooms after services, and newcomers are welcome in any breakout room.
+Members from our Newcomers & Membership team remain in the main room specifically to talk with newcomers and answer any questions you might have.

 Affinity Groups provide a way to connect with others while engaging in activities or discussion of common interest.
 Sometimes it is while crafting, playing a board game, or having coffee together that people feel the most cared for and understood.